josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_ai_black_box_inquests.md

 - Local authorities
 - Healthcare or welfare systems

-and harm occurs, potential actors include:
+and harm occurs, potential actors may include:

 - The deploying institution
 - The model vendor